-Requirement Detailed Requirement Information Minimum number of lanes in each direction to remain open US 68: 1 lane of traffic in each direction shall remain open during construction. during construction Use of flaggers is acceptable, either in conjunction with a lane shift or within the existing lanes.
+Requirement Detailed Requirement Information Minimum number of lanes in each direction to remain open during construction US 68: 1 lane of traffic in each direction shall remain open during construction. during construction Use of flaggers is acceptable, either in conjunction with a lane shift or within the existing lanes.
 No restriction of hours is necessary.
 Use of temporary signals is not warranted and is not recommended.
-Minimum lane width 11 ft lange 2 ft shoulder Millindin talle wider 11 ft. lane; 2 ft. shoulder Maximum duration of detour US 68 will need eight (8) short-term/intermediate-term closures, for the purposes of superstructure installation and structure painting.
-Short-term/intermediate-term closures are any closures lasting up to 3 calendar days.
-Each short-term/intermediate-term closure is required to have a posted detour.
-Detour signing along the detour route shall installed or uncovered no more than 3 calendar days before the closure and shall be removed or covered no more than 3 calendar days after the closure; detour signing along US 68 shall be installed/removed on the same day as the closure.
-The following detour shall be as follows: US68, to SR343, to SR72, to US42, then back to US68 and viceversa.
+Minimum lane width 11 ft. lane; 2 ft. shoulder Maximum duration of detour US 68 will need four (4) short-term/intermediate-term closures, lasting for up to 2 days.
+The following detour shall be as follows: US68, to SR343, to SR72, to US42, then back to US68 and vice-versa.
 Brush Row Road: The roadway work can be performed during short-term closures from 8 am to 4 pm (or other hours as permitted/restricted by Xenia Township).
 During these closures, emergency vehicle access shall be maintained, including being routed through the township parking lot.
 Sidewalks: Within the project limits, along the US68 roadway corridor, there is a sidewalk on each side of the road, and an RRFB at the US68-Brush Row Road intersection.
 One sidewalk shall be maintained at all times using either side of the road.

-LMST: The DBT shall only restrict public access to Little Miami Scenic Trail for the necessary amount of time to complete construction activities that could compromise public safety.
-Access to Little Miami Scenic Trail shall remain open to the public at all other times throughout construction.
+LMST: Close the LMST for the duration of the project.
 A bike detour will be provided along US 68 from Old Springfield Pike to Brush Row Road with the use of "Share the Road" signage.

-Restrictions on lane closures during special events (sports events, fairs, concerts, etc.)

-The DBT shall prepare MOT plans that take into account local needs and events including:

-- Greene County Fair
+Restrictions on lane closures during special events (sports events, fairs, concerts, etc.) The DBT shall prepare MOT plans that take into account local needs and events including: - Greene County Fair

-- Dayton Hamvention

-- Events scheduled at the Shawnee Interpretive Center

-Restriction related to hospitals, fire and police, schools, etc.

-During closures, emergency vehicle access, at Fire Station #51, shall be maintained.

-DBT Access to Work Zone

-The DBT is responsible for maintaining access to the construction zone and employee parking that meets the requirements of the Temporary Traffic Control Manual (TTCM) section of the OMUTCD and does not unduly impact traffic and local residents and businesses.
+- Dayton Hamvention - Events scheduled at the Shawnee Interpretive Center Restriction related to hospitals, fire and police, schools, etc. During closures, emergency vehicle access, at Fire Station #51, shall be maintained.
+DBT Access to Work Zone The DBT is responsible for maintaining access to the construction zone and employee parking that meets the requirements of the Temporary Traffic Control Manual (TTCM) section of the OMUTCD and does not unduly impact traffic and local residents and businesses.
 The DBT is required to provide a detail of access point requirements for construction ingress/egress area in accordance with MOT Manual and any designs per Plan Insert Sheets.

-Contractor access to the work area is permitted from the LMST provided access for emergency vehicles to US68 is maintained at all times.
-If accessing the work area from the LMST results in impacts to the farm located along the east side of the LMST.
-Beyond the tee line, then the DBT would have to coordinate Section 106 prior to work occurring in the newly impacted area.
 Multi-Year Project Pavement markings shall be installed to clearly delineate intended traffic patterns throughout duration of the project.
 The DBT shall define in their plans as to how to provide access for dealing with emergency closures related to accidents, breakdowns, tow trucks, snow removal, utility interruptions, etc. The DBT shall identify their contact for coordination with state police, local law enforcement and local officials for fire, hospitals, schools, environmental agencies, utilities, etc. Bicycle and Pedestrian Traffic Bicycle detour route for the LMST shall begin at the Old Town Reserve Park, progress north along US68 up to Brush Row Road, continue east on Brush Row Road and end at the intersection of the LMST.
 "Share the Road" temporary signage shall be installed.
 Pedestrian detour, for LMST not required.
 Pedestrian detour US68 roadway work within Oldtown will be provided by the DBT.